dlemper/RedmineCLI/README.md

  * Updated by Admin Istrator a day ago.
    Priority changed from 'High' to 'Normal'.
 ```

 **Note:** In order to resolve some properties within the history, displaying an issue with history may take a few moments longer.
 If you are not interested in the history just skip the according option.

-## Remark
-It's still under ~~active~~ development!

-## Changelog
-### v0.8.0
-* New features
- * Update projects
- * Create projects
-* Improvements
- * Extended issue details

-### v0.7.0
-* New features
-  * Update Issues
-  * Create Issues
-  * Display user details
-* Improved stability
-  * 100% test coverage

-### v0.6.0
-* Several improvements
-  * Memberlist in project details is now grouped by role
-  * Removed table borders to be able to display more actual data on screen
-  * Added bold formatting for section headers
-  * Connect command is now validating provided `url`and `apiKey`
-  * Enhanced some templates to either hide sections when no data is set or to display 'XX not set' message
-* New features
-  * Filters for issue list do now accept human readable names instead of internal ids
-  * Issue details may now also be displayed with issue history
-  * Added new 'users' command to display list of users
-* Fixes
-  * Fixed text of some error messages